PeterCamilleri/mini_readline/README.md

 as opposed to a UN*X shell program.

 The mini_readline gem is designed for use with MRI version 1.9.3 or later.
-The original readline which tries to support older versions of Ruby.
+The original readline tried to support older versions of Ruby.

 ## Installation
 Add this line to your application's Gemfile: